opoupeney/dfd/source/devguide/web-gcs/webgc-basic-statictext.rst

 Tooltip Properties
 ^^^^^^^^^^^^^^^^^^
-Tooltip properties allow us to set the text and style of the tooltip that will appear when we hover the mouse over the :term:`GC`.
+Tooltip properties define the text, style and position of the tooltip relative to the Statictext.
+The tooltip appears the mouse hovers over the Statictext :term:`GC`.

 .. toctree::
    :maxdepth: 1

    webgc-prop-tooltip-text
    webgc-prop-tooltip-direction
-   webgc-prop-style
-   webgc-prop-class
+   webgc-prop-style-style
+   webgc-prop-style-class

 |

 Event Properties
 ^^^^^^^^^^^^^^^^

+Events properties define the events available and the action to take when an event occurs, for example clicking on the Statictext.

 .. toctree::
    :maxdepth: 1

    webgc-events.rst

-|
 |

 Return to the `Documentation Home <http://localhost:63342/dfd/build/index.html>`_.